 I have a special penchant for French portrait sculpture of the Age of Enlightenment.
 Intellect and reason shining through from beneath all the powder and wigs – wonderful!
 My favourite in the collection is Jean-Baptiste Lemoyne II’s „Portrait of Comte Théophile Malo de la Tour d’Auvergne“.

 Philipp Demandt studied art history, classical archaeology and media science and gained his doctorate at the Freie Universität Berlin in 2001.
 After serving as exhibition assistant at the Bröhan Museum in 2002, he became a department head with the Kulturstiftung der Länder (Cultural Foundation of the German Federal States).
 There his responsibilities included advising German cultural institutions on the purchase and financing of artworks dating from pre- and early history to the nineteenth century, as well as on exhibition projects.
 From 2007 to 2010 he co-curated the exhibition “Louise: Life and Myth of the Queen” for the Stiftung Preussische Schlösser und Gärten Berlin-Brandenburg.
 He also planned and directed the magazine Arsprototo published by the Kulturstiftung der Länder, and the foundation’s scholarly publication series Patrimonia.

 In January 2012, Demandt was appointed director of the Alte Nationalgalerie in Berlin.
 There he drew attention to himself with a comprehensive new concept for the display collection and a number of exhibitions that were as innovative as they were successful.
-He has been the director of the Städel Museum, the Liebieghaus Skulpturensammlung and the Schirn Kunsthalle Frankfurt since October 2016.
+He has been the director of the Städel Museum and the Liebieghaus Skulpturensammlung since October 2016.